Huntington Beach Public Library: 1980s–present: The Huntington Beach Public Library today

 Shortly after the Central library expansion, the Oak View Library branch opened to provide library services to the local Spanish-speaking community.

 The late 1990s and early 2000s saw the emergence of a "virtual" branch when the library began offering a web-based catalog of its holdings and online reference databases.
 With help from the Bill and Melinda Gates Foundation, the library embraced the Information Age by providing computer labs with free Internet access.
 In 2005, a significant computer upgrade was completed which resulted in free Wi-Fi wireless Internet access, online renewals and reserves, and web-based used book sales.
 Starting in 2006, the Central library building underwent a phased refurbishment project which saw a return of the neutral brown and green color scheme that was originally envisioned by architect Dion Neutra.

-Ron Hayden

-From 1985 until 2008, Ron Hayden served as Library Director.
-Knowing that library funding was often precarious during lean budget years, he insured the library's survival by establishing innovative revenue streams through development fees, media and room rentals, videoconferencing, and Friends of the Library used book sales.
+Ron Hayden served as Library Director from 1985 until 2008,.
+Knowing that library funding was often precarious during lean budget years, he ensured the library's survival by establishing innovative revenue streams through development fees, media and room rentals, videoconferencing, and Friends of the Library used book sales.
 In 1992, Hayden was named Librarian of the Year by the California Library Association.